LucasSaragosa/ExecutableDump/README.md

 # ExecutableDump
-Small program to dump all strings inside an executable for windows (or any file.)
+Small program to dump all (null terminated) strings inside an executable for windows (or any file.)

 ### How to use this program